 Case studies of electric vehicle deployment compare the networks, charging points and the incentives used to expand EV networks in 13 cities and three regions worldwide.
 The report concludes that increasing industry participation, cross-border standardisation, interoperability between charging stations and data collection will be needed.
 The Treaty of Vaals1 is highlighted as best practice in this regard.

-A new HEV IA study, E-Mobility and Business Models, will examine the drivers of growth in EV markets and charging infrastructure, and the role of investments in EVs and infrastructure in creating opportunities for economic growth.
+A new HEV study, E-Mobility and Business Models, will examine the drivers of growth in EV markets and charging infrastructure, and the role of investments in EVs and infrastructure in creating opportunities for economic growth.
 The Paris public service plan for short-term EV hire, Autolib, is leading the way.
 The plan has expanded to many cities in the Paris region.

 1. A collaboration agreement between seven European organisations that allows "e-roaming" between countries and regions.